 However, there are also opinions that employee engagement should be redefined beyond an “annual HR measure” to a continuous, holistic part of an entire business strategy.
 So, is an employee engagement survey an effective HR solution, and do they garner enough participation to contribute to productive outcomes?

-As companies spend over $720 million each year on employee engagement, participation in surveys is at record lows — 13% according to Gallup.
-It’s not only important for employers to organize the best and most effective survey questions, but it is equally important for employers to communicate to employees the value of these surveys and then find appropriate ways to take the information gathered and produce obvious results that will improve the overall employee experience.
-If you’re on the fence about whether to do employee engagement surveys, consider these reasons employee engagement surveys matter, as well as what to include within them.
+As companies spend over $720 million each year on employee engagement, low participation is always a concern for company leaders.
+However, according to Gallup, employee engagement is on the rise.
+It’s not only important for employers to organize the best and most effective survey questions but to also communicate to employees the value of these surveys and then act on their responses.
+If you’re on the fence about whether to do an employee engagement survey, consider these reasons employee engagement surveys matter, as well as what to include within them.